xgui17/Instacart-Basket-Analysis/index.md

 <p style="font-size:85%;">Figure 5: Probability Density Histogram of Second Order Size relative to individual subpopulations.
 Orders are divided into three subpopulations by time since last order: “Same day” (<code>day_since_prior_order</code> = 0), “Within a week” (0 < <code>day_since_prior_order</code> <= 7), and “More than a week” (<code>day_since_prior_order</code> > 7).
 Distribution of order size of the subpopulations can be found in the <a href="#appendix">appendix</a>.</p>

 ### Product
-As for individual products, the most ordered product is banana.The top 20 products with highest volume percentages are all from the `produce` and `dairy eggs` departments.
+As for individual products, the most ordered product is banana.
+The top 20 products with highest volume percentages are all from the `produce` and `dairy eggs` departments.
 Produce and vegetables expire much quicker than the other product offerings and are more commonly in everyday dishes/meals which aligns with what might be expected.
 Among the top 20 products, 14 (~75%) are organic.
 Furthermore, organic products have higher reorder rates compared to non-organic products.

 **With the increasing trend towards natural and healthy foods, this presents a promising opportunity for the company to explore further.
 For instance, the company could enhance its promotion of organic products by increasing their visibility on its websites and apps.**